 Once you have finished your studies in the Netherlands and have received a Dutch diploma, you are ready to start your international career.
 The Dutch education system educates students to analyse and solve practical problems independently through emphasis on self-study and self-discipline and prepares students for their career after their studies.
 Research shows that people who have studied at a Dutch higher education institution perform very well in other parts of the world.

 The Dutch government has expressed its ambition to belong to the global top five of knowledge economies and welcomes international knowledge workers and talent from abroad.
-International students have the opportunity to spend a period of up to one year to find a job as a highly skilled migrant.
-During this period, you have free access to the Dutch labour market.
+Therefore, international students have the opportunity to spend a period of up to one year to find a job or start a company after finishing their studies.
+This is called the orientation year (also known as a search year).
+Within 3 years of completing an accredited Bachelor's or Master's programme or a PhD, highly skills migrants can apply for this residence permit.

 In terms of finding work, international students can join the Holland Alumni network that offers a valuable source of information about job opportunities and networking and career events.